JayVee-Digital-Labs/scripts/bin/local-publish/README.md

 ## Options

-- `--dry-mode`: Run the script in dry mode, which skips git pushes, Firebase deployment, and NPM publish.
+- `--dry-mode`: Run the script in dry mode, which skips git pushes, deployment, and NPM publish.

   ```sh
   jvdl-local-publish --dry-mode